-Danforth Scholars may receive full- or partial-tuition scholarships.
+Danforth Scholars may receive full- or half-tuition scholarships.
 The scholarship is renewed each year for the duration of the degree program, provided the scholar progresses academically and upholds the high standards of character required of scholars.

 William H. and Elizabeth Gray Danforth

 As the former Chancellor and First Lady of Washington University, the Danforths inspired countless others with their values, character, and commitment.

 Dr. Danforth spent 20 years at the university as a medical resident, faculty member, and, eventually, Vice Chancellor for Medical Affairs.
 He began serving the university as its 13th Chancellor in 1971.
 When he retired 24 years later, he was credited with leading the effort that molded the University into one of the nation’s finest teaching and research institutions.
 Following his retirement as Chancellor, Dr. Danforth served as chairman of the Board of Trustees for four years and now is the University’s Chancellor Emeritus.

 Dr. Danforth and the late Mrs. Danforth devoted countless hours to building the university and maintaining ties with its students and alumni.
 But their reach has extended well beyond the University.
 Dr. Danforth continues to be one of St. Louis’ most highly regarded public citizens and a tireless champion of the community.